Specialist risk transfer

 Take an identified risk off the deal table

-Increasing the indemnity cap through insurance whilst simultaneously reducing the indemnity cap for a seller
+Increase the indemnity cap through insurance whilst simultaneously reducing the indemnity cap for a seller

-Negating the concerns about the creditworthiness of a seller using an A-rated insurer as a counterparty
+Negate the concerns about the creditworthiness of a seller using an A-rated insurer as a counterparty

 Allow for a clean exit meaning the seller can distribute proceeds of a sale and liquidate immediately from closing, boosting IRR

 Obtain more protection than a seller is willing to give

 Transfer a contingent liability from a company's balance sheet to that of an insurer

 Contingent risk insurance provides financial cover to the insured in the event of a crystallization of an insured risk including, where possible, defense costs, interests and penalties.